smallwerke/bioUtils/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**NOTE: these are some basic functions that I find useful, they are currently not under development and do not perform extensive (or any) error checks on inputs, basic help pages are provided.**
+**NOTE: these are some basic functions that I find useful, they are currently under very gradual development and do not perform extensive (or any) error checks on inputs, basic help pages are provided.**

 # bioUtils